Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Discussion and conclusions

 \section{Discussion and conclusions}

-QR-based models tend to produce overly confident and often invalid PIs, since they are very narrow and the actual observations fall, on average, outside the PI boundaries more often than the specified confidence level.
+QR-based models tend to produce overly confident and often invalid PIs, since they are too narrow and the actual observations fall, on average, outside the PI boundaries more often than the specified confidence level.
 This lack of robustness motivates the need of probabilistic frameworks, such as CP, to obtain valid PIs.
 The recently proposed EnbPI method allows to apply CP to time series data.
 However, despite of the advantage of valid coverage, CP tends to be unnecessarily conservative as it constructs PIs with constant length, which are uninformative especially when dealing with heteroscedastic data.

 In this paper we proposed EnCQR, a probabilistic time series forecasting method that leverages CP to generate PIs with valid coverage and ensemble learners performing QR to handle heteroscedastic data.
 Experiments on real-world datasets with different degrees of heteroscedasticity demonstrated the superior performance of the proposed method compared to methods based only on CP or QR.
-Our method outperforms CP-based models such as EnbPI in terms of sharpness of the PI and QR-based models in terms of PI coverage.
+Our method outperforms CP-based models such as EnbPI in terms of PI sharpness and QR-based models in terms of PI coverage.
 For homoscedastic data, EnCQR performs approximately equal to EnbPI in terms of PI quality.
-For heteroscedastic data, EnbPI performs worse in terms of PI width and does not adapt as well to local variability.
+For heteroscedastic data, EnCQR outperforms EnbPI as the PI width adapt well to local variability.

 The most appealing property of EnCQR is unarguably that the PIs are guaranteed to marginally satisfy the designed coverage rate for finite samples and are adaptive to local variability, hence construing sharper PIs compared to other CP-based methods.
 EnCQR is particularly suitable for large datasets, due to the need to create independent subsets of consecutive data.
 To have enough ensemble learners, while ensuring that they are trained on enough data and capture long-range dependencies, longer time series are warranted.